Is Social Commerce a Leading Payment Trend? 5 Ways To Adapt Strategy

 Coresight Research estimates that by 2026, livestream shopping will account for over 5% of total eCommerce sales in the US.

-Livestream shopping involves brands promoting and selling products through live streams on social media channels such as Instagram and TikTok.
+Livestream shopping is a practice where brands promote and sell products through live streams on social media channels such as Instagram and TikTok.
 This encourages shoppers to make purchases on the spot, helping businesses succeed in a competitive marketplace.

 In addition, livestream shopping addresses the common eCommerce issue of abandoned carts—the average rate is now over 70%—by creating a simplified and instant checkout process.